faisalahmed11/sunnyside-agency-landing-page-solution/README.md

 ## Acknowledgments

-I would love to thank W3School, for amazing platform and proving valuable resources without any pay.
-I have developed the template given by W3School.com without looking at source code, just downloaded images and copied text.
+I would love to thank Web Dev Simplified Youtube Channel, for being amazing platform and proving valuable resources without any pay.